-A person may always feel nauseous due to a lack of sleep, poor diet, anxiety or stress can often cause a person to feel sick.
+A person may always feel nauseous due to a lack of sleep, poor diet, anxiety, or stress can often cause a person to feel sick.
 These factors can make a person more susceptible to infection and illness.
 However, always feeling sick can also signify pregnancy or chronic illness.

 When sick, a person may experience stomach discomfort and vomiting.
 The medical term for this is nausea.

 In this article, we look at the causes, symptoms, and treatments for a person feeling sick all the time.

 A person may feel sick due to a short-term issue or as a result of a chronic condition.
 According to the Centers for Disease Control and Prevention (CDC), as of 2019, around

 Below are some common reasons why someone might feel sick, plus their symptoms and how to treat each.

 Bacterial, viral, and fungal infections can all cause a person to feel sick.
 Food poisoning is a common reason that a person may feel sick.